Esoterical/voron_canbus/mainboard_klipper_updating.md

 ![image](https://github.com/Esoterical/voron_canbus/assets/124253477/eda51419-6ab4-49c5-9c33-a581b08d085c)

-If will probably say "Flash success" **THIS IS NOT ACTUALLY FLASHING ANYTHING, YOU NEED TO CONTINUE WITH THE STEPS BELOW**
+It will probably say "Flash success" **THIS IS NOT ACTUALLY FLASHING ANYTHING, YOU NEED TO CONTINUE WITH THE STEPS BELOW**

+{: .highlight }
-If you don't have the UUID (or something has gone wrong with the klipper firmware and your mainboard is hung) then you can also double-press the RESET button on your mainboard to force Katapult to reboot into Katapult mode.
+>If you don't have the UUID (or something has gone wrong with the klipper firmware and your mainboard is hung) then you can also double-press the RESET button on your mainboard to force >Katapult to reboot into Katapult mode.

 **Step 3**